maxdug/maxdug.github.io/historyrun/index.md

 Built a theme park called north beach that fell into disrepair and was later turned into Laguardia airport Archive
 ![North Beach Amussment Park](/north-beach-park.jpg)

+## Little Egypt
+* In the 1990s, Steinway Street between 28th Avenue and Astoria Boulevard saw the establishment of many Arabic shops, restaurants, and cafes, which is unofficially called "Little Egypt", due to the number of Arabs residing there and the mostly Egyptian shops and lounges there.
+First notable shop opened in 1987 when yours truly was born

 ## 31 Ave Open Streets
 Started in 2020 during the pandemic, has evolved to take up more space and truly own the street.
 Hosts movies, Yoga classes, farmers markets, free library swaps, and everything community.